daz4126/learn-to-code/README.md

 The ultimate guide to learning to code in the world's two most popular languages!
 By JOG

+We need to decide about exercises/challenges for the end of each chapter Also should there be a big project that builds up throughout the book or just exercises to do?
+I think I prefer exercises rather than a big challenge
+I also think it might be a god idea to link to Code Wars challenges that are suitable at various stages

 ## Intro, programming, pseudocode

 ##  Python vs Js